MI6 reviews the third 1:18th scale James Bond

 faces.
 A small montage of clips of the car is show on the front

 and side faces.
-The rear face gives pictorial details of the gadgets
+The rear face gives pictorial details a little

-and a little information on the car.
-There are no instructions
+information on the car.
+There is no documentation on the car and

 The car comes taped up and screwed to a hard plastic base.
 The